EWR Faculty Research Interests and Activities

 Dr. Nina Stark

-Research interests: Coastal and marine geotechnics; subaqueous sediment dynamic; beach dynamics; structure-seafloor interaction; offshore renewable energies; instrument development.
+Research interests: Coastal and marine geotechnics; subaqueous sediment dynamics; beach dynamics; beach trafficability; structure-seafloor interaction; offshore renewable energies; instrument development and remote sensing.

 1. Beach dynamics at mixed sand-gravel and sandy beaches

-5. Development of in-situ instrumentation for controlled geotechnical testing
+5. Development of in-situ instrumentation for controlled geotechnical testing, and sediment sampling.

 Dr. Kyle Strom